-(1 and 2) For fishtail splices in staves and for footing joints in arrows high strength is required and water resistance is important.
+- (1 and 2) For fishtail splices in staves and for footing joints in arrows high strength is required and water resistance is important.
+Either animal or casein glue has sufficient strength.
 A good fit and a large bearing surface affect strength more than the kind of glue.
 In staves the bearing surface may be enlarged by keeping plenty of thickness under the handle.
-In shafts a sufficient bearing surface is assured if the length of the splice is at least 15 times the diameter.

-(3) Any good glue or cement is strong enough for attaching feathers.
+In shafts a sufficient bearing surface is assured if the length of the splice is at least fifteen times the diameter. - (3) Any good glue or cement is strong enough for attaching feathers.
 The choice depends on the degree of water resistance desired, and more especially on the speed of jellying suitable to the mechanical method used for feather attachment.
 If steamed feathers are to be attached without clamps, a quick-jellying adhesive, such as animal glue, is usually preferred.
 If dry feathers are to be attached with thread binding a slow-jellying adhesive, such as casein glue, is usually preferred.